li11315-osu/CSE5472-term-project/README.md

 ### Domain Name System (DNS)

 Three decades into the Information Age, the Internet is so widely available, works so seamlessly, and is so embedded into daily life that it's easy for most people to take it for granted.
-British science fiction writer Arthur C. Clarke stated in 1962 that "any sufficiently advanced technology is indistinguishable from magic", widely quoted words that now often feel prescient for many real-world technologies, and which may come to mind whenever one does try to think about how the Internet came to be so ubiquitous.
+British science fiction writer Arthur C. Clarke stated in 1962 that "any sufficiently advanced technology is indistinguishable from magic" - widely quoted words that now often feel prescient for many real-world technologies, and which may come to mind whenever one does try to think about how the Internet came to be so ubiquitous.
 In this case, the technology behind the magic consists of a vast network of physical and digital infrastructure in which each connected entity implements a set of standardized protocols that allow it to exchange information with the others in a consistently comprehensible manner.

 Much of the heavy lifting is handled by the [Internet Protocol (IP)](https://en.wikipedia.org/wiki/Internet_Protocol), which handles the process of routing data packets across interconnected networks to allow end-to-end communication between any two devices with valid **IP addresses**.
 IP addresses are numeric and fixed-length, and can be subdivided such that the prefix identifies the network while the suffix identifies the specific device, making it fairly easy to do routing with them.
 When it comes to allowing human users to specify what they want to contact, though, these numbers can be difficult to memorize, especially as shorter IPv4 addresses get used up and are superseded by longer IPv6 addresses, and as Internet resources may often change servers or be hosted across multiple servers.